Learn - Troubleshooting

 Open the file in Excel or Numbers, choose Save As (or Export), pick CSV, and upload the CSV.
 The conversion is lossless for transaction data, so nothing is lost in the round trip.

-Full mechanic on File Uploads.
+Full details are on File Uploads.

 The Match Review screen shows fewer transactions than my CSV had rows